jz393/jz393.github.io/writing/motherhood-musings.md

 Take this exchange between me and my husband at the dinner table, the evening after I walked out of my job:
 > “F--- this, I’m not going back anytime soon.
 Let’s just have kids now.”
 > “Don’t you need to address your health issues first?
-Why can’t you just *chill* for a while?”
+Why don't you just *chill* for a while?”
 > “Oh, right...sure, I’ll do that first.
 Once those metrics are up and running, we’ll just start having kids if I’m still not feeling AI/tech.”

 Could I [be](writing/images/memes/chandler-friends.png) any more unglamorous?
 Anyway, this led to the “branching pursuits”: mindless distractions to fill time when I awaited my next blood tests to confirm the safety of a potential pregnancy.
 I surely did not expect to meet a “second love,” only meaningless “hookups” that could be easily discarded.